infosec-ucalgary/magpieCTF-2023/challenges/forensics/layered/README.md

 ## Solution
 There are three steps in this challenge.
 1. Unzip files using a script of your choice.
-See sol.sh for example
+See https://www.codegrepper.com/code-examples/shell/unzip+recursively+linux for example
 2. Install stegsolve from https://github.com/zardus/ctf-tools/blob/master/stegsolve/install
 3. According to the instruction, open stegsolve and combine two images given with xor to get the flag